Enterovirus Outbreaks and Emerging Infectious Diseases

 A study in China found a new strain of coxsackievirus B3 virus in a patient with severe HFMD clinical symptoms from Fuyang, China in 2008.
 This novel strain has been named the FY-19 strain of coxsackievirus B3.
 This new FY-19 strain has different genetic and biological characteristics to the more common Nancy strain of coxsackievirus B3.
 It also caused fatal pathology in suckling mice.

-Most significantly, the study found that: “viral replication kinetic analysis suggested that the FY-19 proliferation increased rapidly and peaked at 14 hours post-infection“.
-In other words, (if I understand this correctly) as soon as this virus gets into the body, it replicates fast, reaching a peak after just 14 hours.
-The study’s finding fits in more-or-less exactly with my observations that the incubation period of the virus described on this website is very fast, approximately around the 12 hour mark (but with a range of anything from 8 hours to 24 hours).
-So this new coxsackievirus B strain seems to match the super-rapid incubation period that I have repeatedly observed with the virus described on this website.
+The study found that: “viral replication kinetic analysis suggested that the FY-19 proliferation increased rapidly and peaked at 14 hours post-infection“.
+If I understood correctly, this means as soon as this virus gets into the body, it replicates fast, reaching a peak after just 14 hours.

 Echovirus 6 Outbreak – Montenegro 2008